 VLink’s available pool of talented Data Scientists has helped healthcare organizations to gain actionable insights from their data.

 One provider needed a way to allow different departments at their facility to access key data and information via a convenient and easy-to-understand platform.
 This would replace the current unorganized and disjointed use of systems for gathering, reconciling, and extracting data.
 VLink provided a healthcare analytics and reporting tool that does everything they need.

 Another healthcare provider requested a way to more easily identify patients with urgent conditions and the cost of care provided.
 VLink created an algorithm to define attribution rules for a physician based on certain factors so they could more easily predict and address patient needs.

 VLink was also responsible for assisting one health client with creating a tool to predict which patients were at high risk of developing sepsis so they could provide care and prevention.

-Our IT staffing solutions offer a talented pool of experienced data scientists that are available for temporary, project-based work, as direct, full-time hire and highly skilled offshore talent.
+Our IT staffing solutions offer a talented pool of experienced data scientists that are available for temporary, project-based work, as direct, full-time hires and highly skilled offshore talent.

 Comments on "How to Hire Dedicated Developers for Your Tech Team Fast: A Complete Guide"